ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-15-aws-cloudwatch.md

 Overall picture - compare SUM and difference between min and max values to get an overview of the data

 Time Frames - alarms should be equal to or greater than the metric frequency

+## Synthetics Canary
+Synthetics canaries are configurable scripts that run on a schedule, to monitor endpoints and APIs.
+Canaries trigger alarms, are written in Node.js or python against a headless Chrome browser and check and store, availability, latency and screenshot of UI.
+There are blueprints to start with:
+- Heartbeat monitor
+- API Canary
+- Broken Link Checker
+- Visual monitoring - which compares screen shots
+- Canary Recorder
+- GUI workflow builder